cmoffroad/osm-guidelines/README.md

 ### `highway=track` + `surface=unpaved` + `source=GPS`

-4-wheel vehicles may be able or are known to use this way.
+4-wheel vehicles (often only offroad type) may be able or are known to use this way.

 - *1.5 meter wide or larger*
 - *presence of double tracks in the ground*